pkhralovich/HaufeChallenge/readme.md

  - Improve de UI to alert user on authentication, conflict or not found errors in the API
  - Improve de JWT system security
+ - Implement a loading for the signup/login process.
  - Implement backend testing with Mocha or some similar framework.
  - Implement frontend testing with Cypress or some similar framework.
  - Store the data in our database and create a scheduled process that retrieves and updates the characters data.